dleeftink/plainmark/README.md

 For each textNode

 1. Determines whether a tag is `phrasing` or `blocking`
-2. Adds the node to a nested `Map()` that
+2. Adds the node to a nested `Map()` that:
-   1. Groups textNodes by the nearest `blocking` parent node
+   + Groups textNodes by the nearest `blocking` parent node
-   2. Subgroups textNodes by the highest `phrasing` node inside the parent group
+   + Subgroups textNodes by the highest `phrasing` node inside the parent group

 This allows you to apply styling rules to `phrasing` elements (e.g. `<a>,<b>,<i>`) separately from `blocking` elements (e.g. `<div>,<p>,<blockquote>`).
 > Expects a `DocumentFragment` as input or retrieves the current text selection when none provided